tetriseffect/Exosphere/tutorials/git/Git.md

 ###Home `~` and Root`/`

 You can return to your Home directory from any location by doing `cd ~` (in all of these commands, don't forget the space).
-The tilda `~` is a general way to refer to the home directory in shell-speak.
+The tilde `~` is a general way to refer to the home directory in shell-speak.
 So anytime you are lost, just do `cd ~` and you will return to where you started.
 Similarly, if you want to jump all the way back to root, just do `cd /`.

 Let's try it.
 Go back to root (`cd /`), then `ls` to see the files.
 It probably won't be immediately obvious how to get back to the home directory, so you can do `cd ~` to get back to where you started.